 Finally, you can help the school identify safety concerns at the school site.
-By working with the building custodial team, or another parent related group, your eyes will undoubtedly see things that others do not.
+By working with the building custodial team, or another parent-related group, your eyes will undoubtedly see things that others do not.

-I hope that you will encourage the school, your child, and yourself by putting in positive supports everywhere in your child’s life.
+I hope you will encourage the school, your child, and yourself by putting in positive support everywhere in your child’s life.
 Volunteer for a committee today and sit with your child and ask them what about the school bothers them from time to time.
 I think you will find that they have thoughts that are worth pursuing.